aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 You’ve persisted your app's data using AWS AppSync and Amazon DynamoDB.

-## What's next
+## What's next?

 You have completed this tutorial.
-But, if you like to improve your app even further, here are some ideas you can work on.
+However, if you like to improve your app even further, here are some ideas you can consider.

+**Work with User Data**

+You may have noticed that our *Todo* GraphQL schema doesn't have a *user id* field.
+It means that the todo list is not personalized for your app users.
+To fix that, you can retrieve the user id after login, and use it when you work with data.
+When a user is logged in, you may also like to use the user profile information in your app, like displaying the username or profile picture.
+Learn more about User Attributes [here](https://aws-amplify.github.io/docs/js/authentication#working-with-user-attributes).

 **Use GraphQL Subscriptions**

 In addition to queries and mutations, you can use GraphQL subscriptions with AWS AppSync and enable real-time data in your app.
 Think of a user experience which you share your todo list with your friends and all of you create and edit items at the same time.
 Learn more about subscriptions [here](https://aws-amplify.github.io/docs/js/api#subscriptions).

-**Display User Data**

-When a user is logged in, you may like to use the user's profile information in your app, like displaying the username or picture.
-Learn more about User Attributes [here](https://aws-amplify.github.io/docs/js/authentication#working-with-user-attributes).

 **Add Search**

-You can add a search functionality to your app.
-This is very easy by adding a `@searchable` directive in your GraphQL schema.
+You can add search functionality to your app.
+This will be very easy by adding a `@searchable` directive in your GraphQL schema.
 Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#searchable).

 **Add Images**

 You can add an image attachment feature for todo items.
 This can be simply done by enabling complex object types in your GraphQL schema.
 Learn more about [here](https://aws-amplify.github.io/docs/cli/graphql#s3-objects).